 Did you have a successful acne treatment but there are scars remain?
 Because of the scars you probably feel like the acne never really left.
 But you don’t have to worry about them anymore because we have good news for you.
 Dermal Fillers is one of the best keys to skin problems.
 This treatment effectively treats and eliminates a certain type of scars.

 There are many people already who safely tolerate this scar filling treatment because once your acne scars are gone, your self-confidence is also likely to improve.

 There is long-term and short-term Dermal Filler for acne scars: options are available for patients.
-If these kinds of treatments are not the right for your skin type, other fillers for acne scar options are also available.
+If these kinds of treatments are not right for your skin type, other fillers for acne scar options are also available.

 Let’s learn a little bit more about the Dermal Filler for acne scars therapy first before you book your first appointment.

 Acne scars are permanent textural indentations and changes that show up on the skin as a result of intense acne.
 These scars are not typically red and brown marks: they are rather skin-colored.
 They remain back right after the acne occurred on your skin.
 They will almost always improve without the right acne scar filler treatment.

 If you had really bad acne, large pus-filled spaces commonly known as acne cysts will form.
 These cysts destroy the skin tissues because they can’t be replaced during the healing process.
 When the area finally can heal because of the cysts empties, usually it leaves behind scars on the face.
 Scarring on the back and the chest can be lumpy which called keloid or hypertrophic scarring.